solid-contrib/solid-client/README.md

 ### Creating a resource

-Creating a regular LDP resource is very similar to creating containers, except for the `isContainer` value, which is no longer set.
+Creating a regular LDP resource is done using the `web.post()` method.

 In this example we will create the resource `hello-world` under the newly created `blog/` container.